-In 2018, we continued to provide accessible goods and services to our clients and the general public.
+We continue to provide accessible goods and services to our clients and the general public.
 New or revised documents posted to our public website were prepared in an accessible format.
-Services were provided in accessible formats, or with communication supports, where requested and we continue to flag ongoing requests for alternate formats and communication supports in our client accounts so that we can be proactive when communicating with our clients.
+Services were provided in accessible formats, or with communication supports, where requested and we continue to flag ongoing client requests for alternate formats and communication supports so that we can be proactive when communicating with them.
 All requests and feedback were addressed in a timely manner.

 Information on obtaining alternate formats of documents and communications supports is available on our website(s).
-Information is also available in many of our publications posted thereon, in printed materials, and/or mailed inserts.
+Information is also available in many of our publications posted on our website(s), in printed materials, and/or mailed inserts.

-We reviewed our Corporate Accessibility Policy, training policy and feedback process to ensure they continued to be current and appropriate.
 Our employees have continuing access to our accessibility policies and procedures, and receive accessibility training as part of their onboarding upon hire and as otherwise required by OPB's learning programs.